AddisonGoolsbee/addisongoolsbee.com/README.md

 - Have the website actually appear on google search
     - Make a sitemap
     - Canonical site
+- custom link animations & design
+- Go back feature for previous versions in changelog
+- Get someone to look at and edit my copy

 **Version 1.2**
 - PROJECTS PAGE